What Are Whole Grains?

 - Use whole cornmeal for corn cakes, corn breads and corn muffins.

-- Stir a handful of rolled oats in your yogurt for a quick, healthy crunch.
+- Stir a handful of rolled oats in your yogurt for a quick, satisfying crunch.

 For more information on whole grains, contact Giant Eagle® at firstname.lastname@example.org.